 It’s time to make your college dream a reality!
 Use the information below to get the money you need to pay for your college education.
 And pay attention to deadlines… missing one could cost you to lose out on big bucks!

-The FAFSA TO DO List: Before You Start Collect
+The FAFSA To Do List: Before You Start, continued…

 1- Income tax returns of parent/guardian if a DEPENDENT student, using income records for the year prior to the academic year for which you are applying.